alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 However, the unethical behaviour and transgressions of law by commercial organisations such as Facebook[^facebook] can have a wider impact beyond their own disastrous public relations.
 They can also contribute to a growing culture of distrust in the ecosystem more broadly, affecting the public and third sectors, as members of the public may be unable to separate the differing ethical, social, or legal norms that govern each sector or domain.[^conversation] This is understandable from the perspective of the user, as the norms that regulate and govern the public, private, and third sectors are complex and deeply interwoven.
 But it is still characteristic of an unethical and irresponsible approach to research and innovation, and one that is unlikely to build trust.

 [^facebook]: For a timeline that conveys a shocking pattern of behaviour at Facebook, which is hard to treat as anything other than a flagrant disregard for user’s data privacy, see [Facebook data privacy scandal: A cheat sheet](https://www.techrepublic.com/article/facebook-data-privacy-scandal-a-cheat-sheet/).

-[^conversation]: We explored this point more fully in a separate article: Burr, C. (2022).
-Charities are contributing to growing mistrust of mental-health text support—Here’s why.
-The Conversation.
-Retrieved 29 July 2022, from [http://theconversation.com/charities-are-contributing-to-growing-mistrust-of-mental-health-text-support-heres-why-179056](http://theconversation.com/charities-are-contributing-to-growing-mistrust-of-mental-health-text-support-heres-why-179056)

 ## A Culture of Distrust